Make sure all proposed changes to your schema are safe

 We recommend defining a separate CI job for each variant of your schema (production, staging, etc.) that you want to validate your changes against.
 The

-rover graph check command returns a non-zero exit code when it detects a breaking change, meaning the job fails when the check fails.
+rover subgraph check command returns a non-zero exit code when it detects a breaking change, meaning the job fails when the check fails.

 rover config auth command is interactive, which means you shouldn't use it in CI environments.
 Instead, you can authenticate Rover with Studio by setting the